BharathRam125/CTF-writeups/UofTCTF 2025/README.md

 This query worked but only returned **published posts**.

 ### **Approach 1: Targeting Passwords [Tried and dropped]**
-I realized that user passwords were stored in the **User** table.
-By using **relational filters**, I could extract passwords character by character.
+`api/login` on successfull login give all the posts (both published and un published) .User names are already known from the chall files.
+User passwords were stored in the User table.
+By using relational filters, I could extract passwords character by character.

 I used **Burp Suite Intruder** to automate the process with the following payload:
 ```bash